tejbans/tejbans.github.io/_posts/2016-2-23-The-CLI-Gem.md

 Yesterday finally, finalised the domain for the project. .While working on it, found out some web pages make scarping them not very easy!.Though google helped me with a alternate page just in time.

-Still trying to format the content to how I would like it...which actually makes me want to change the underlying data structure that I created...some big decisions to be made today..
+Still trying to format the content to how I would like it...which actually makes me want to change the underlying data structure that I created...some big decisions to be made today.